Gas Mower & Leaf Blower Bans, Electric Tool Demand Grows

-Canada has been working hard to become an environmental leader for reducing greenhouse gas emissions to help mitigate climate change.
+Greenworks has been working hard to become an environmental leader for reducing greenhouse gas emissions to help mitigate climate change.
 Ontario, Quebec and BC have all considered or implemented bans on gas leaf blowers and mowers in specific municipalities.
-In fact BC as a province also recently committed to make all vehicles zero-emission by 2040.
-The Vancouver City Council has also committed to use only electric lawn maintenance tools by 2024.
-Many provinces have even banned 2 stroke engines in lakes and waterways.
-But the worst culprit for both noise and toxic health and safety emissions on land?
-The leaf blower.
+In fact British Columbia has committed to make all vehicles zero-emission by 2040.
+The City of Vancouver has committed to use only electric lawn maintenance tools by 2024.
+Victoria has also already banned gas leaf blowers and gas mowers within the city limits.

 As far back as 2004, the West End of Vancouver has banned gas powered leaf blowers.
 Montreal had also banned leaf blowers in some suburbs back in 2014.
 Noise complaints are the main impetus behind the city council voting these out, where the droning of these blowers echoed down city streets between apartment buildings.
 This year Victoria council followed suit and advocates for electric blowers in their place.

 Other towns of Nelson, Rossland, Warfield and Kaslo have or are close to making a 2040 all renewable commitment.
-Nelson's school district 8 has also received demos for blowers, mowers and trimmers and are considering electric lawn and maintenance tool and vehicle options.

 Gas Leaf Blower Noise